 If you are already a point and click player then you are more experienced than me and I really cant tell you much apart from the fact that I did enjoy the game and I’m looking forward to the next instalment by E-One.
 So watch the gameplay video and see for yourself.

-games pc 2012,pc games 2012,game pc 2012,pc game 2012,pc adventure games 2012,action adventure games pc,pc games point and click puzzle adventure,point and click pc games latest,point and click pc video games,latest point and click PC games
+games pc 2012,pc games 2012,game pc 2012,pc game 2012,pc games adventure action,pc adventure games 2012,action adventure games pc,pc games point and click puzzle adventure,point and click pc games latest,point and click pc video games